Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Metropolis-Hastings, Overrelaxation and Critical Slowing Down

-One of the standard Monte Carlo sampling methods is the Metropolis algorithm \cite{Metropolis:1953am}.
-It explores the configuration space by successive aperiodic updates ensuring ergodicity, combined with an accept/reject rule making it statistically exact in the limit of large numbers of samples.
+The `gold standard' of Monte Carlo sampling methods in statistical physics is the Metropolis-Hastings algorithm \cite{Metropolis:1953am}.
+It explores the configuration space through aperiodic updates ensuring ergodicity, combined with an accept/reject rule to asymptotically ensure statistical exactness in the limit of large numbers of samples.
 Suppose we wish to sample field configurations from the Boltzmann weight $P(\phi)\ \propto\ \exp (-S[\phi])$.
 A candidate $\phi'$ is generated from the current configuration $\phi$ with some a priori selection probability $T_0(\phi'|\phi)$.
 It is then accepted or rejected according to the acceptance probability